The Principal Certification Program (PCP)

-- have achieved a minimum GPA of 3.25 in previous graduate work and/or a minimum GPA of 3.0 in the last two years of undergraduate work;
+- Have achieved a minimum GPA of 3.0 in previous graduate work and/or a minimum GPA of 3.0 in the last two years of undergraduate work;

-- submit an affidavit of experience documenting five years of teaching by completion of the program;
+- Submit an affidavit of experience documenting three years of teaching by completion of the program.

-Candidates may enter the program at the beginning of the fall semester; however, all information must be received by July 1, since students are admitted on a rolling basis.
+Candidates are encouraged to enter the program at the beginning of the fall semester; however, students can be admitted on a rolling basis throughout the academic year.
 Enrollment will close when the maximum of 25 participants has been reached.
-Additional accepted applicants will be wait-listed and their acceptance for the next cohort will be confirmed.

 Penn State will make an institutional recommendation to the Pennsylvania Department of Education when a candidate shows evidence of satisfactory completion of the requirements listed below.
 It is important to note that Penn State endorses successful candidates for certification; the Pennsylvania Department of Education officially grants the certification.

 Courses will be scheduled in cooperation with the Educational Leadership Program at University Park.
 For the convenience of participants, there will be evening and weekend courses varying in length from six weeks to 15 weeks.
-Within the cohort, scheduling will allow students to focus on one course at a time.
+Many of the courses are offered in blended instruction; that is, both face-to-face and online instruction.

 All faculty in the Principal Certification program have excellent credentials as scholars, practitioners, and researchers.
 Their backgrounds, active involvement, and continuing research ensure that participants will be exposed to the most current practices.